 Cooking the soup without eggs: Have soup dishes, and a tureen if desired, warming in a low oven.
 Bring the broth to a slow bubble in a 3-quart saucepan.
 Add the spices to the broth, and cook for a few moments.
 Taste for seasoning.
 Then stir in the spinach, cheese, and prosciutto, and immediately serve in the soup dishes or tureen, while the spinach is still bright green.

-Adapted from The Splendid Table: Recipes from Emilia-Romagna, the Heartland of Northern Italian Food, by Lynne Rossetto Kasper (William Morrow & Co., 1992).
-Copyright 1992 by Lynne Rossetto Kasper.
+From The Splendid Table: Recipes from Emilia-Romagna, the Heartland of Northern Italian Food by Lynne Rossetto Kasper (Morrow, 1992).

 Jeremy Bailenson, founding director of Stanford University's Virtual Human Interaction Lab, is studying whether the experience of being a virtual cow will make people feel more empathy. "[Our previous work] showed that if you had occupied the avatar of another person, you showed empathy toward them," Bailenson says.
 "But no one had ever tried this with another species."